Timeshare: Made For TV

-The timeshare business has long been plagued by scams, and TV writers haven’t been bashful about mocking them.
+When it comes to finding material for TV sitcoms, comedy writers often look to real life for inspiration.
+And what better source of comedic fodder than a good old-fashioned timeshare?
+Timeshare: Made for TV has long been plagued by various schemes and scams.
+TV writers haven’t been bashful about mocking them.
 In recent years, South Park and Sponge Bob Square Pants have included episodes in which the characters are lured into purchasing a timeshare.
 Remember Karate Island?
-One comedy that is quickly turning into a classic is on, It’s Always Sunny In Philadelphia.
+One comedy that is quickly turning into a classic is, It’s Always Sunny In Philadelphia.

-They thought that they would take in a timeshare presentation in exchange for a new set of golf clubs.
+In season 9 – Episode 4, Mac and Dennis thought that they would take in a timeshare presentation in exchange for a new set of golf clubs.
 That’s all they were there for and they made it clear.
 But, when Mac and Dennis buy a timeshare, they get more than they bargained for.
 Not only are they saddled with an expensive vacation membership that they can’t seem to sell, but in the aftermath, they must cope with the timeshare firm’s aggressive sales tactics.

 “I share this with consumers often.
 People who buy timeshares without taking the time to understand the usage and obligations will likely regret their decision in the future.
 And, many of those buyers find themselves in a situation, not unlike the one depicted on TV.

 Schreier continued, “However, unlike the hilarity of a sitcom, the implications are long term and in too many cases, truly heartbreaking with both monetary and life-altering consequences.”